 In reality, most clothes that you put in the wash are likely not dirty or smelly.
 Yes, your underwear and socks should go in after one wear, but most other things can easily be worn 3 or 4 times.

 There’s nothing unhygienic about it, and in many ways, we’ve probably become too cautious about micro dirt and germs.
+So, keeping track of your clothes and wash frequency can really save up a lot of laundry detergent.

 This is probably one of the biggest wastes of energy for any household.
 Even with the most energy-efficient models out there, you’ll end up using tons of energy.